What do we mean by investment management?

 When we develop a financial plan for a client, we want to understand their overall financial position.
 We note their major assets – bank accounts, real estate, business interests, Social Security, retirement savings and the like.

 Having this overview helps us assess the growth and income they can expect.
-We can then gauge how achievable their goals are.
+We can then gauge how realistic their goals are.

 The portion of our clients’ assets that we manage will be in stocks and fixed-income securities.
 We counsel our clients to invest with a time horizon of several years.
 Money for near-term expenses should be kept in the bank.

 What Do We Do as an Investment Manager?

 Clients trust us to select and manage investments on their behalf.
 At our firm, this means stocks and fixed-income securities that meet our strict criteria.
 Our key principle is that clients should be compensated for taking risk.